dcm4che/dcm4chee-proxy/README.md

 ------------------

-In order to store configuration data for dcm4chee-proxy, new schema files have to be imported into your LDAP server instance.
+In order to store configuration data for dcm4chee-proxy, new schema files have to be imported into the LDAP server instance.
 The folder `/dcm4chee-proxy/dcm4chee-proxy-conf/src/main/config/ldap` contains subfolders with the required schema files for the supported LDAP servers:
 ```